strapi/documentation/docusaurus/docs/dev-docs/data-management.md

 | `--exclude`  | Exclude data using comma-separated data types.
 The available types are: `content`, `files`, and `config`.                                                                   |-         |
 | `--only`     | Include only these data.
 The available types are: `content`, `files`, and `config`.                                                                   |-         |

 The command allows you to transfer data between:

-- a local Strapi instance and a remote Strapi instance,
+- a local Strapi instance and a remote Strapi instance
-- a remote Strapi instance and another remote Strapi instance.
+- a remote Strapi instance and another remote Strapi instance

 :::tip
 Data transfers are authorized by Transfer tokens, which are generated in the Admin panel.
 From the Admin panel you can manage role-based permissions to tokens including `view`, `create`, `read`, `regenerate` and `delete`.
 See the [User Guide](/user-docs/settings/managing-global-settings#creating-a-new-transfer-token) for details on how to create and manage Transfer tokens.